 Dear WHRI community,

-As you know, the research curtailment process was rolled out on C&W campus on March 27, 2020 and in alignment with the processes rolled out at UBC, was originally in effect until April 15, 2020.
-In accordance with guidance from the Provincial Health Officer, UBC has extended this curtailment of research activities until April 30, 2020, and the WHRI will follow the same extension deadline.
-Those who have received a research exemption already will automatically have their exemptions extended to April 30.
-Principal Investigators who wish to still apply for a research exemption, particularly if they are beginning COVID-related research, can do so by following this link: https://rc.bcchr.ca/redcap/surveys/?s=8MWWRETF78.
+The research curtailment process was rolled out on the C&W campus on March 27, 2020, and in alignment with the processes rolled out at UBC, was originally in effect until April 15, 2020.
+Please be advised of the updated information from UBC regarding research curtailment and remote work arrangements due to COVID-19 which extends curtailment with no fixed end date.
+WHRI will continue to follow the guidance from the Provincial Health Officer and UBC and will communicate further details with you in the coming weeks.
+Principal Investigators who wish to still apply for a research exemption, particularly if they are beginning COVID-related research, can do so by following this link:https://rc.bcchr.ca/redcap/surveys/?s=8MWWRETF78.

 Research operations: Dr. Kathryn Dewar, Senior Research Manager WHRI